zendframework/zend-servicemanager/doc/book/migration.md

 This will check that:

-- You have set the `$instanceOf` property
+- You have set the `$instanceOf` property.
-- `$shareByDefault` and `$sharedByDefault` match, if present
+- `$shareByDefault` and `$sharedByDefault` match, if present.
-- That requesting an invalid plugin throws the right exception
+- That requesting an invalid plugin throws the right exception.
-- That all your aliases resolve
+- That all your aliases resolve.

 ### Post migration